 Jökull means glacier.
 The specific cave we went to is part of Breiðamerkurjökull, which is an outlet glacier of the larger Vatnajökull glacier within Vatnajökull National Park.
 Prior to 2008, Vatnajökull was simply the name of the glacier, and this cave was part of Skaftafell National Park, which is why many people still refer to it as the Skaftafell ice cave.
 When Vatnajökull officially became a National Park in 2008, Skaftafell and Jökulsárgljúfur National Parks also became a part of the larger Vatnajökull National Park.
 Phew!
 Does that make sense?

-Overall, we found the price to be steep (but so was almost everything in Iceland) and much more crowded than we expected.
+Overall, we found the price to be steep and much more crowded than we expected but so was almost everything in Iceland.
 However, if it’s something you’ve been wanting to do, you gotta do it!

-You should ALWAYS go with a guide or someone who is knowledgeable with the area.
+You should ALWAYS go with a guide or someone who is knowledgeable about the area.
 First of all, you need big wheels to get through the snow (even a 4-wheel drive won’t do).
 Also, the fragile nature of these ice caves can make it extremely dangerous should it collapse.
 The ice cave season is rather short and dependent on weather.
-We booked this tour with Guide to Iceland and loved our guide!
-You can find more info on their tours below:
+We booked this tour and loved our guide!
+You can see their other tours here.

 - The ice cave season is generally November-March.

 - In total, the trip is 2 hours and 30 minutes from Jökulsárlón and our group had about one hour in the cave.
 If you’re coming from Reykavik, this is an all-day excursion with a 9-hour drive back and forth to Jökulsárlón.